 You will need the MAP and LOT number (which are printed on the property tax bill), homestead location, and the net assessed value.

-Form DP-8, Claim for Low & Moderate Income Homeowners Property Tax Relief, may be obtained annually, by visiting the Forms page on our website, or contacting our Forms Line at (603) 230-5001.
+Form DP-8, Claim for Low & Moderate Income Homeowners Property Tax Relief, (not available at this time) may be obtained annually, by visiting the Forms page on our website, or contacting our Forms Line at (603) 230-5001.

 This means the value placed on your home after any exemptions such as elderly or blind exemptions, but not any veterans' credit.